Privacy & Cookies

 Some of this information is collected using cookies.
 If you want to find out more about the types of cookies we use, why, and how you can control them, take a look at our cookie notice.

 Information we get from third parties: Most of the information we collect, we collect directly from you.
-Sometimes we might collect personal data about you from other sources, such as publicly available materials or trusted third parties like our marketing and research partners.
+Sometimes we might collect personal data about you from other sources, such as publicly available materials.
 We use this information to supplement the personal data we already hold about you, to better inform, personalise and improve our services, and to validate the personal data you provide.

 Where we collect personal data, we will only process it: